EduOporto/nlp-chat-api/README.md

  The fact that one user is named 'a' and the other 'b' makes no different at all, as both users have the same permissions over the chat.

- - Table 'users_has_groups': with it model, called 'Group'.
+ - Table 'users_has_groups': with it model, called ['Group'](https://github.com/EduOporto/nlp-chat-api/blob/main/rest_api/models/group.py).
 It has 13 columns -id (unique assigned identifier of the group), group_name (the name of the group), group_admin_id (the user id of the group's creator), user_b/j_id (the ids of the rest of the users), created_at (date of creation) -.

  Each group could has up to 10 users, admin included, who also can delete some users and include new ones.

  There are four functions implemented on this class: 'get_users', that gets a list with the objects of all the users included in the group; 'get_empties', that returns the still-available places of the group, 'user_place', that returns the place where a specific user is in the group; and 'update', which deals with the task of assign a place to a new user.

- - Tables 'chat_messages' & 'group_messages': with the models 'Cmessage' and 'Gmessage'.
+ - Tables 'chat_messages' & 'group_messages': with the models ['Cmessage' and 'Gmessage'](https://github.com/EduOporto/nlp-chat-api/blob/main/rest_api/models/messages.py).
 Both classes have the same columns -id (unique assigned identifier of the message), chat_id(the id of the chat where the message has been sent), user_id (the id of the sender), message (the string with the message itself), neg_score (the neagtive score of the message, from 0 to 1), neu_score (the neutral score of the message), pos_score (the positive score of the message), compound (the compound valu of the message's sentiment analysis, which ranges from 1 or pòsitive to -1 or negative)-.

  Both classes have just a function, 'compound_color', which returns the assigned color for the resultant compound value of the message's sentiment analysis.
 I will explain this color-gradient below.

 ## Forms

-Each of the API's froms (Sign and Log In, Group tasks or Messages) have been created and implemented with ['Flask_WTForms'](https://flask-wtf.readthedocs.io/en/stable/) library, which helps out with the validation tasks and the alerts.
+Each of the API's [froms](https://github.com/EduOporto/nlp-chat-api/blob/main/rest_api/forms/forms.py) (Sign and Log In, Group tasks or Messages) have been created and implemented with ['Flask_WTForms'](https://flask-wtf.readthedocs.io/en/stable/) library, which helps out with the validation tasks and the alerts.

 ## End Points and templates

-This API has 10 different endpoints, rendered in eight different HTML templates.
-The latter have a really simple design, as this is the first project in which I use HTML, CSS and JS code.
+This API has 10 different [endpoints](https://github.com/EduOporto/nlp-chat-api/tree/main/rest_api/endpoints), rendered in eight different HTML templates.
+The latter have a really simple design, as this is the first project in which I use [HTML](https://github.com/EduOporto/nlp-chat-api/tree/main/rest_api/templates), [CSS](https://github.com/EduOporto/nlp-chat-api/tree/main/rest_api/static/styles) and [JavaScript](https://github.com/EduOporto/nlp-chat-api/tree/main/rest_api/static/js) code.
 As simple the design is, it also makes the the user experience easier.

 Besides the login/logout and sign in endpoints, and the user's home page, which are similar to the typical ones that could be seen in any other API, I would like to explain the endpoints for any given chat or group.